Clearing 2019 advice for parents

 What is Clearing?

-It’s the process universities use to fill extra vacancies on their courses.
-It means that if your son or daughter has missed out on the conditional offers of their original choice(s) or did not apply through the main application cycle, they can still apply to university.
+Universities use Clearing to fill extra vacancies on their courses.
+It means that if your child has missed out on their original choice(s) or did not apply during the main application cycle, they can still apply to university.

-- your son or daughter has applied to university, but hasn’t received any offers
+- your child has applied to university, but hasn’t received any offers

-My son or daughter missed the grades or conditions of their offer – what do we do now?
+My child missed the grades or conditions of their offer – what now?

-Missing out on an offer isn't the end of your son or daughter's chance to go to university.
-However, if your child is considering applying to a university through Clearing, it's important to consider all practicalities.
+Missing out on an offer isn't the end of your child's chance to go to university.
+However, if they’re considering applying to a university through Clearing, it's important to consider all practicalities.

-- Help out with researching Clearing vacancies and consider your son or daughter’s options together – make sure they keep hold of their priorities and expectations, without jumping at the first offer they receive.
+- Help with researching Clearing vacancies and consider your child’s options together – make sure they take their time and make an informed decision, without accepting the first offer they receive.
 Their decision doesn’t need to be immediate.

 - Familiarise yourself with the city or campus your child is considering, if it's a different university or city to their original choice.
 Websites like WhatUni and The Student Room can be useful to get current student views.